 It’s very easy to add different spending and income changes to the retirement planner.
 You can also design different possible scenarios (Should you buy a $250,000 home or just an RV?) and compare your results to see what factors help you reach your desired outcome more clearly.

-My Experience with Personal Capital’s Retirement Planner
+My Experience with Empower’s Retirement Planner

 I had a lot of fun creating different possible scenarios through this planner.
 Overall, I found the platform use intuitive.
 It was easy to add potential purchases and income increases to get a better picture of what I might need.
 Below is a review of some of my experiences playing around with the planner.